Early Start Program

-- CSULB freshmen will be encouraged to complete their Early Start Program activities on our campus if at all possible.
+- CSULB first-time, first-year students will be encouraged to complete their Early Start Program activities on our campus if at all possible.
 This will afford them an opportunity to begin to integrate into the campus and will provide the smoothest transition to their fall English or math instruction.
-CSULB will offer a 1 unit Math course.
-Each section meets once a week for 5 weeks minimizing potential conflicts with work and family obligations.
+CSULB will offer a 1 unit Early Start Mathematics course called ESM 100.
 CSULB will also offer a 1-unit Early Start English course.
 Courses are scheduled between mid-June and early August.

-- California residents who apply for financial aid or the California Dream Act and have an Estimated Family Contribution of $5,500 or less will be eligible for a waiver of the per unit fee.
+- California residents who apply for financial aid or the California Dream Act and have an Estimated Family Contribution of $6,000 or less will be eligible for a waiver of the per-unit fee.

-Your placement is based on multiple measures including, GPA, test scores, and intended major.
+Your placement is based on multiple measures including, GPA, test scores, number of years completed in subject specific courses, and intended major.
 In addition, Early Start students will be sent detailed information when it is time to register for these courses.

 To learn more about your placement in Math, please visit the Mathematics Placement webpage.